60 Famous London Landmarks You Must See

 The iconic Royal Albert Hall is one of the historic buildings opened by Queen Victoria.
 The Queen dedicated the building to her late husband, Prince Albert of Saxe-Coburg.
 It was opened in 1871, and since then, it has hosted many outstanding performances.

-Royal Albert Hall is still active today, hosting more than 300 events annually.
+Royal Albert Hall is still active today, hosting hundreds of events annually.
 These events range from comedy shows and charity events to live orchestra performances.
 If you happen to be in London during the summer, you can catch the annual BBC Proms, a series of classical music concerts.

 Trafalgar Square is a popular public square located in the City of Westminster, Central London.
-John Nash was the architect in charge of the square's design during the 1820s, and it was constructed in the 1830s.
+John Nash was the architect in charge of the square's design during the 1820s, and it opened to the public in the 1840s.
 The public square has even been featured in award-winning movies like Children of Men, Casino Royale, and The Avengers.

 Trafalgar Square is also home to other famous attractions, such as the National Gallery, Nelson's Column, and St. Martin-in-the-Fields.
 The public square hosts a range of events annually as well.